“Get Real” will be a regular post about real challenges we face daily in the operation of Ponheary Ly Foundation.

 By Lori Carlson, PLF President

 Over time, my opinions about what “charity” or “giving back” means, have evolved.
 In general I think even the language we use to talk about “giving a hand to those in need” needs some re-tooling, so certainly volunteering in general can benefit from some critical discussion.

-After examining the effectiveness of thousands of volunteers both with PLF and all over Cambodia in the last 7 years, I find myself more and more in agreement with the general consensus that volunteering can often do more damage than good.
+After examining the effectiveness of thousands of volunteers both with PLF and all over Cambodia in the last 7 years, I have seen firsthand the many ways in which volunteering can do more damage than good.

 There are as many reasons for people to show up here as there are people.
-A great many of them are here using volunteering as a reason to come to Pub Street and drink all night on daddy’s dollar.
+A great many of them are here using volunteering as a reason to come to Pub Street and drink the night away.
 Others are here to vet the organization and understand what we are doing and whether they might like to be involved financially.
-Still others are trying to connect to their brothers and sisters in the world who are suffering and understand what they might be able to do to help.
-Some come to see poverty first-hand mainly so that they can go home feeling more content about their own lot in life.
-Others seem to stumble in with no idea what they are doing here, except that they want to follow in the footsteps of their volunteering trend-setter friends.
+Some are trying to connect to their brothers and sisters in the world who are suffering and understand what they might be able to do to help.
+Some come to see poverty first-hand so that they can go home feeling more content about their own lot in life.
+Still others come to gain perspective not only on their possessions and privileges, but ~why~ those opportunities have afforded to them.
+Others seem to stumble in with no idea what they are doing here, except that they want to follow in the footsteps of their volunteering friends.